QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Getting Around Oman

-Oman is a safe and easy country to navigate, but public transportation options are limited, especially outside of major cities like Muscat.
-Renting a car is the most convenient way to explore Oman, and the country’s well-maintained roads make for enjoyable driving.
-A 4×4 vehicle is recommended if you plan to venture into the mountains or deserts, as some of the more remote areas require off-road driving.
+Oman is safe and easy to navigate, but public transport is limited outside major cities like Muscat.
+Renting a car is the most convenient way to explore, and the country’s well-maintained roads make driving a pleasure.
+A 4×4 vehicle is recommended for mountain or desert travel.

-Taxis are available in cities, but they can be expensive for long distances.
-For those looking for a more structured travel experience, guided tours in Oman are also available and can offer valuable insights into the country’s culture and history.
-At Our Local Tour, we can offer tailor-made tours and holidays in Oman.
-What is tailor made holiday?
+Taxis are available in cities but can be costly for long distances.
+For a more structured experience, guided tours in Oman are a great option and offer valuable cultural insights.
+At Our Local Tour, we offer tailor-made tours and holidays in Oman.
+Wondering what is a tailor-made holiday?
+We’ve got you covered.

 Top Places to Visit in Oman